eapost/Bank-Customers-Similarity/README.md

 Using the dissimilarity matrix computed from the previous step, you will calculate the 10-NN (most similar) to the customers listed below (customer id=line number in the csv file starting from line 2):
 1230, 5032, 10001, 24035, 28948, 35099, 37693, 39543, 40002, 42192

-For this task your script must take as input the customer-id and return the list of her 10 nearest neighbors (excluding the given customer)
+For this task your script must take as input the customer-id and return the list of her 10 nearest neighbors (excluding the given customer).

 Assignment handout: